 Blackberries are trained on a trellis like grapes.
 After harvest, the canes which have fruited are cut down to make room for the new canes which will produce fruit the next summer.
 In the late summer, the canes are gathered into bundles and trained on a trellis.

 European Grapes, Vitis vinifera, are trained differently than American Grapes, Vitis labrusca.
 European Grapes are trained vertically to encourage them to grow more vigorously.
-As the new canes grow, they are tucked between pairs of wires.
+As the new canes grow, they are tucked between pairs of wires to make them grow upwards.
 American grapes are trained horizontally to slow down their vigorous growth.
 Two common training methods are cane pruning and spur pruning.
 For cane pruning, only the trunk is permanent.
 Each winter, the old canes are cut back to two buds, and two new canes which have grown from the trunk are trained horizontally.
 For spur pruning, the trunk and horizontal canes are permanent.
 Each winter, the new canes are cut back to one or two buds.
 A starting guide is to leave 35 buds on each grape plant.

 Blueberries Two varieties are better for cross-pollination.